New! BD Essentials: Turn your team into growth advocates

 The following pipeline metrics should also be considered:

 This metric evaluates the quality of your customer relationships.
 It’s a competitive advantage to have high customer intimacy.
-Better customer intimacy builds trust and can give you repeat business.
+Better customer intimacy builds trust which increases competitive intel and drives organic growth.

 To assess customer intimacy, create a scale and give a score for each level.
 This could range from 0 – never met the person to 5 – trusted advisor.